 Day 9- Independent Practice and Review

 Now that students had whole group, small group, and independent practice, the next independent practice works well for homework or first work.
 I like to provide differentiated passages or have students use the book they are using for independent reading.
 Students can use their notebooks at home to guide them!
-For higher-level differentiation, you can provide a blank chart similar to the ones below and have students create their own inferences.
+For higher-level differentiation, you can provide a blank chart similar to the ones below and have students create their own questions and inferences.
+SCROLL DOWN TO DOWNLOAD THIS CHART.

 Review the anchor charts, stop light chart, and activities the day before assessment.
 This can be done by reviewing their notes and discussing the inference activities they did (Headbandz, Photo Analysis, Mentor Text, Inferring Text with stop light chart)